🎯 The Problem with Traditional API Debugging

 - Add response header:

-Access-Control-Allow-Origin: * Access-Control-Allow-Methods: GET, POST, PUT, DELETE Access-Control-Allow-Headers: Content-Type, Authorization - Reload page ?CORS error gone
+Access-Control-Allow-Origin: * Access-Control-Allow-Methods: GET, POST, PUT, DELETE Access-Control-Allow-Headers: Content-Type, Authorization - Reload page -CORS error gone

 Warning: Only for local development!
 Don't use in production.